-The cost of attending community college is typically significantly less than that of most private colleges.
+The cost of attending is typically significantly less than that of most private colleges.
 By completing your first two years in community college and then transferring (also known as a 2+2 program), you are saving a substantial amount of money just by way of the tuition fees.

 You Can Knock Out the Basics Quickly

 For some students, completing collegiate general education classes is much simpler (and more affordable) at a community college than at a four-year institution.
 Most community colleges offer credit transfers to nearby four-year schools.
 This can be extremely helpful if you would prefer to get gen eds out of the way quickly.

 If the idea of being “just a number” at a larger university is not very appealing to you, or if you just don’t like a large sprawling, crowded campuses, then a community college may suit your needs perfectly.
 Community colleges generally offer smaller class sizes, which also means more attention to those who may need a little help.